In State of the Union, Biden to sharpen contrast with Trump | Politics

 President Joe Biden on Thursday will use his last State of the Union address before the U.S. election to sharpen distinctions with Donald Trump on the economy, and to try to ease voter concerns about his age and the Gaza war.
 Biden's annual address, an event that stems from the U.S. Constitution's requirement that a president report to Congress "from time to time," will be held at 9 p.m.
 ET (0200 GMT on Friday) before a joint session of the House of Representatives and the Senate, and a televised audience.

 It may be the Democratic president's biggest stage to reach the millions of voters weighing whether to vote for him, choose Republican challenger Trump or sit out the Nov.
 5 election.
 Nikki Haley, Trump's last remaining rival for his party's presidential nomination, dropped out on Wednesday.
-Opinion polls show Biden, 81, and Trump, 77, closely matched in the battleground states where voting preferences can swing either to Republicans or Democrats.
-Most U.S. voters, however, are not enthusiastic about a rematch between the two.
-Biden defeated Trump four years ago.
+Opinion polls show Biden, 81, and Trump, 77, closely matched in the race.
+Most American voters are not enthusiastic about the rematch after Biden defeated Trump four years ago.

-Biden will go into the well of the House chamber aiming to convince voters that he is fighting to protect democracy from Trump - who continues to make false claims of 2020 voting fraud and has proposed jailing political enemies.
-Biden will also vow to protect abortion rights from Republicans, and lower costs for Americans facing high prices.
-"You're going to hear the president address how democracy is under attack, how freedoms are certainly under attack," including women's reproductive rights and voting rights, White House press secretary Karine Jean-Pierre told MSNBC on Thursday.
+Biden will go into the well of the House chamber aiming to convince voters that he is fighting to protect democracy from Trump, who continues to lie about his 2020 election loss and has proposed jailing political enemies.
+Biden will also vow to protect abortion rights from Republicans and to lower costs for Americans facing high prices.
+"You're going to hear the president address how democracy is under attack, how freedoms are certainly under attack," including women's reproductive rights and voting rights, White House spokesperson Karine Jean-Pierre told MSNBC on Thursday.

-Biden is set to renew his quest to make wealthy Americans and large corporations pay more in taxes, unveiling new proposals including higher minimum taxes for companies and Americans with wealth over $100 million.
+Biden will renew his quest to make wealthy Americans and corporations pay more in taxes, unveiling new proposals including higher minimum taxes for companies and Americans with wealth over $100 million.
 Any such tax reform is unlikely unless Democrats win strong majorities in both houses of Congress in November, which is not forecast.

 Biden also is set to push for new measures to lower housing costs, including a $10,000 tax credit for first-time homebuyers, and use his legislative successes on infrastructure and computer chips production to show what is possible if he is given another four years in office.
-GAZA ANNOUNCEMENT
+"Joe Biden is on the run from his record ... to escape accountability for the horrific devastation he and his party have created," Trump said before the speech on his Truth Social platform.

 While U.S. Senator Katie Britt of Alabama will deliver Republican's formal response to the speech, Trump has said he plans to respond live online during Biden's remarks.
 TRUMP COMPARISONS

-"This is a chance for him to really project and possibly allay some concerns about his age," said Vanderbilt University presidential historian and professor Thomas Alan Schwartz.
-(Reporting By Steve Holland, additional reporting by David Lawder, David Morgan, Jonathan Landay, Susan Heavey, Makini Brice and Katharine Jackson; Editing by Heather Timmons, Will Dunham and Stephen Coates)
+"This is a chance for him to really project and possibly allay some concerns about his age," said Vanderbilt University presidential historian Thomas Alan Schwartz.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)